skypjack/entt/docs/md/entity.md

 also be excluded from the parameter list if not required and it can improve even further the performance during iterations.

-**Note**: prefer the `get` member function of a group instead of the `get` member function template of a registry during iterations, if possible.
-However, keep in mind that it works only with the components of the group itself.
+**Note**: prefer the `get` member function of a group instead of that of a registry during iterations to get the types iterated by the group itself.

-Let's go a bit deeper into the different types of groups made available by this library to know how they are constructed and what are the differences between them.

 ### Full-owning groups